reeddunkle/reeddunkle.github.io/drafts/Python-Closures.md

 What is this doing?
 It is setting the variable `times_ten` to the return value of calling `times(10)`.

-What is that return value?
-What does the function `times` return?
+What is that return value; what does the function `times` return?
 It returns the function `multiply`.

-Then what does the function `multiply` return?
+Then, what does the function `multiply` return?
 It returns the value of multiplying `x` by `y`.

 Go back and track where, and at what point this closure receives the values of `x` and `y`.

-So, when we say...
+When we say...

 ```python
 times_ten = times(10)